cotonne/cotonne.github.io/_posts/2018-06-07-crafting-secure-software.md

 }
 ```

-You quickly fix it.
+You fix it.
 You run the tests.
 Gosh!
 They are either broken or ignored.
 There is almost no coverage of the code.

 ## What just happen?

 The strange number received was: 2147483647.
 Why don't you had an exception?
 You are puzzled.
-Then, you start to remember your lessons from school.
+Then, you start to remember your lessons at school.
 The number is an integer, interpreted as a set of bits with a limited size.
 When you add one, the sign is inverted: that's an **Integer Overflow**!

 You comment this line of code.
 "In how many places do we do something like this?".
 After some research, you find a lot of similar things for calculating the price (you have discounts resulting in a negative value, ...).
 Your day is not over...